 To be eligible for this funding, applicants must be:

-- Alberta school or school jurisdiction recognized by Alberta Education
+- an Alberta school or school jurisdiction recognized by Alberta Education

 - operating on a full-time basis

 - for students in kindergarten through Grade 12